 3. Clean your trays the safest way

 Sometimes your invisible braces need a little more attention than rinsing with water.
-Here's a quick cleaning trick that you can do every time you take out your trays: Brush your teeth as you normally would, then use the paste left in your brush for a quick aligner cleaning.
+In these cases, the best way to clean retainers is to use this simple trick: Brush your teeth as you normally would, then use the paste left in your brush for a quick aligner cleaning.

 But don't be too harsh, as some toothpastes can be abrasive and scratch your trays.
 Scratched aligners are much easier to notice when they're on your teeth, not to mention that the scratches are an ideal place for staining bacteria to accumulate.

 Clear aligners aren't like dentures, where you can take them out and soak them in peroxide or whatever overnight.
 Nope, you're wearing those trays day and night, for 22 hours a day, so you're going to need a soaking cleanser that works fast.

 We're big fans of Retainer Brite, which works fast to remove plaque and tartar while killing germs and bacteria that can lead to bad "retainer" breath.
 It comes in tablet form, so you can throw a few in your go bag and soak on the go!

 Even if you can't find 10 minutes for a soak, or aren't able to brush your teeth and use the method we described above, rinsing your aligners in cold water as often as possible will help remove food particles and other staining agents from the trays.
 But never, ever use hot water!
 It will warp your trays, which can have a negative impact on your treatment journey.

 Your saliva is already a sanitation agent for your mouth, so while it may make sense to use hot water as a disinfectant (works for hands, right?) it is not a recommended technique for invisible braces.